junjieliwhu/HLSGPT/README.md

 HLS-GPT aims to provide a ready-to-use pretrained model that reconstructs Landsat and Sentinel-2 observations for any date across the conterminous United States (CONUS) without imposing temporal shape constraints.

+If try to use HLS-GPT for single pixel time series, pleae use [Pixel-HLS-GPT](https://github.com/junjieliwhu/Pixel-HLS-GPT)

 ## Requirements
 - **Programming Languages**: Python 3.7+
 - **Libraries**: